Scientists found a 5,700-year-old piece of used gum in a lagoon — and sequenced the entire genome of the woman who chewed it

 Schroeder and his team were also able to analyze the genes of 40 mouth microbes and pathogens that were preserved in the pitch.

 They detected bacteria like Porphyromonas gingivalis, a germ that can cause gum disease, and Streptococcus pneumoniae, which is linked to pneumonia.
-The gum wad also included genetic traces of the Epstein-Barr virus (EBV), which is known to cause mononucleosis.
+The gum wad also included genetic traces of the Epstein-Barr virus, which is known to cause mononucleosis, or mono.

 "Now we can look at evolution of specific pathogens, like EBV, and how these bugs change in terms of their virulence," Schroeder said.
 "To be able to get these ancient pathogens' genomes allows you to see how they evolved and spread."

-The presence of these bacteria doesn't necessarily mean Lola was sick, though, since the germs can be present in a person without causing illnesses.
+The bacteria's presence doesn't necessarily mean Lola was sick, though, since the germs can be present in a person without causing illnesses.

 Kateryna Kon/Shutterstock

-The discovery could, however, help scientists better understand how germs change over thousands of years, and could further evolve in the future.
+The discovery could, however, help scientists better understand how germs change over thousands of years and how they could further evolve in the future.